 Cheapest and Best Homeowners Insurance in Florida as Rated by Customers in 2021

-Owning a home carries a lot of responsibility, but, thankfully, homeowners insurance offers protection in case of an unexpected event.
-Unlike many states, Florida homeowners may experience hurricanes and floods throughout the year.
-It’s important to have confidence in your home insurance provider in case of an unfortunate event in your house that causes damage, whether it be from a flood or other catastrophic weather event.
+Owning a home means a lot of responsibility.
+Thankfully, homeowners insurance offers protection in case of an unexpected event.
+Unlike many states, Florida homeowners experience hurricanes and floods throughout the year.
+It's important to have confidence in your home insurance provider in case of an unfortunate event in your house that causes damage, whether it be from a fire, flood or other catastrophic weather event, or something else.

 Clearsurance is committed to collecting reviews and rankings for hundreds of homeowners insurance companies to help you be more confident in your homeowners insurance company.
 It can also help you find another home insurance company that better meets your needs.
 You can evaluate and compare the best Florida home insurance companies based on your specific criteria and in your specific Florida zip code.

 In the table above, you can sort through every Florida homeowners insurance company ranked on Clearsurance based on a number of factors, including customer ratings and reliability.
 Next to each insurer, you'll find the company's rating, which is based exclusively on the reviews and ratings provided by customers.
 Note: Only companies with at least 25 homeowners insurance reviews are eligible to appear in the best and cheapest Florida homeowners insurance rankings.

 If you're looking for additional information on one of the best and cheapest homeowners insurance companies in Florida, you can visit a company's profile page where you'll learn about the company including additional coverage types it offers and potential discounts available.
 You can also read reviews to see what other policyholders have to say about the home insurance company.
 In some cases, you may get a quote directly from the carrier, or get recommendations from similar carriers.

 On this page: